 - Other related disorders

 We help individuals achieve a sense of inner contentment and a healthy balance—psychologically, medically and nutritionally.
-Our goal is to counter our culture’s focus on external beauty and perfectionism, which are strong contributing factors to eating disorders.

 - Medical evaluation/treatment

 - Consultation to schools, educators, community organizations and healthcare providers